lekoala/kaly/docs/class-router.md

 ## Calling actions

 Any unmatched part will be passed on the action.
-Only public methods can be called.
+Only public methods accepting a `ServerRequestInterface` object can be called.

 Methods argument are validated by their type.